VishvasRanjan/Time-Series-Forecasting-LSTM-GARCH/README.md

 - **notebooks/** (coming soon)
   - Executable Jupyter notebooks for all code used in the report
   - Python scripts for data loading, model training & evaluation
-  - R codes in the pdf are executable
+  - All codes in the pdf are executable

 ---